Allizine/Milestone-Project-I/README.md

 If the cards are the same, each player turns up one card face down or face down, higher card takes both.

 <h2 align="center">How to score</h2>
-> The game ends one player has won all the cards.
+The game ends when one player has won all the cards.

 <h2 align="center">Implementing</h2>
 Develop a script to actively randomize the player's draw.